But this was no ordinary year.

 Can we expect the same now?
 Time will tell.

-“A First Lady must always be prepared to pack her bags.
+“A First Lady must always be ready to pack her suitcases.
 It’s inevitable.”

 I debated over this year’s #1 film more than any other year I can think of.
 My gut tends to tell me what my favorite movie of the year is, and it’s rare for more than one movie per year to punch me in that very same place.